aws-samples/backup-outposts-servers-linux-instance/README.md

 1. Open the AWS Console and go to Systems Manager > Documents > “Owned by me” in the region where you deployed the SSM Automation
 1. Select the document name you specified when following the "Installation Instructions" and click on “Execute automation”
 1. Fill-in the input parameters and click on "Execute".
 Familiarize yourself with the document by reading through the parameters and steps description.

-## How to create your own version

-To create your own version of this Automation, leveraging the existing SSM Document, Scripts and Framework, you can perform the following steps:
-1. Apply your Customizations inside the "Documents" folder, e.g. modifying the SSM Document, modifying the existing python and bash scripts or adding new scripts
-1. Repeat the "Installation Instructions" using your local repository where you applied the Customizations in the "Documents" folder instead of cloning the repository from github

-## Document Type

-Automation

 ## Parameters